 Meet Samuel Girguis, PsyD, chair of the Department of Clinical Psychology

 Get to know our clinical psychology faculty.

 The PsyD curriculum includes three emphases that are interwoven throughout every course:

-- Family Psychology (systems thinking): Consideration of individual, interpersonal, and environmental factors that impact human behavior.
+- Systems Approach (Family Psychology): Consideration of individual, interpersonal, and environmental factors that impact human behavior.

-- Interdisciplinary Integration (integration of faith/spirituality into clinical practice): A Christian values orientation that provides a structure for the integration of ethics, theology, and psychology.
+- Integration of Faith/Spirituality into Clinical Practice (Interdisciplinary Integration): A Christian values orientation that provides a structure for the integration of ethics, theology, and psychology.

 - Diversity: A deep appreciation for and understanding of individual and cultural differences and issues of power, privilege, and oppression.

 Learn more about the program on our website, or download the Doctor of Psychology brochure (PDF).

 Learn more about why it’s important to choose a university that values and invests in research.

 Student Admissions, Outcomes, and Other Data